 — I Corinthians 11:13

 The Nazarite vow included not shaving or cutting one's hair.
-To do so would leave the person who was taking the oath uncovered not only physically but in a spiritual sense because of the broken promise.
+To do so would leave the person taking the oath uncovered not only physically but also in a spiritual sense because of the broken promise.
 Samson gives us a great illustration of the connection between a broken vow and the result of being uncovered in both its physical and spiritual context.

 “No razor has ever come upon my head, for I have been a Nazirite to God from my mother’s womb.
 If I am shaven, then my strength will leave me, and I shall become weak, and be like any other man.”

 The cutting of the hair held no mystical power to take away strength.
 It was merely illustrating in a tangible way what would occur spiritually.